Editors Reads Verdict

 Power is the perception that you are someone capable of affecting the world — whether through resources, intelligence, or status.
 It is communicated largely through body language and voice.
 Cabane draws on research showing that posture, pace of speech, and use of silence are the primary channels.

 Warmth is the sense that you genuinely care about the other person’s wellbeing.
 Without warmth, power reads as threatening.
 Without power, warmth reads as neediness.
-The combination is what produces genuine magnetic effect.
+The combination is what produces genuine magnetic effect, and Cabane’s insight that the two must be balanced — that charisma is the felt intersection of strength and goodwill rather than either alone — is one of the framework’s most quietly important points.

 The Practical Application